aseichter2007/ClipboardConqueror/readme.md

 or

-npm run linux
+npm run linux for both linux and mac

 Troubleshooting:
 ---

-If Clipboard Conqueror closes on launch, ensure you have Node installed and have run an install.bat or sh.
+If Clipboard Conqueror closes on launch, ensure you have Node installed and have run an install.bat or .sh.

+The most common issue with setup is people who expect they have node but do not.

-If Clipboard Conqueror seems unresponsive, make sure Koboldcpp is running and type rs then press enter in the Clipboard Conqueror console window to restart the application especially if any errors are displayed.
+If Clipboard Conqueror seems unresponsive, close and open the console.
+If you are running with nodemon, type rs in the console and hit enter to restart the app.

+For API errors make sure Koboldcpp or your choice of backend is running, and that it is set as the defaultClient in setup.js.
+I always get impatient and beat the API to the ready mark.
+I should finish squasing the API error problems so it doesn't hang, but I gotta figure out why I can't hit LMstudio first.

 If CC seems hung, copy text with no invoke and try again.
+When using Text Generation Webui, it's can be hard to tell if it's working.
+Consider asking for fewer tokens until you know it's working.
+Sometimes models take up to a few minutes to respond.
+If it is taking longer, make sure you aren't running out of memory.
+There is a setting in the nvidia control panel that controls how memory overflows are handled.
+The default setting starts offloading a before memory is all the way full, so I disable this, in favor of crashes over very slow generation.

-currently the entire settings for my app are in setup.js, uncomment or add the correct instruction format to the keys required for non ChatML model support.
-Set instruct in 0endpoints.json for easy switching. setup.js writes files for each type of setting.
+currently the entire settings for my app are in setup.js. setup.js writes files for each type of setting.
 If formatting errors are introduced in those files, they are overwritten with the defaults.